 The Big Butterfly Count

 This is a nationwide survey aimed at helping us assess the health of our environment.
 It was launched in 2010 and has rapidly become the world's biggest survey of butterflies.
-Over 113,500 people took part in 2019, submitting 116,009 counts of butterflies and day-flying moths from across the UK.
+The 2020 Big Butterfly Count saw the highest number of butterfly sightings ever submitted by the general public with 111,628 participants submitting a record-breaking 145,249 counts this year, an increase of 25% on 2019.

 Butterflies react very quickly to change in their environment which makes them excellent biodiversity indicators.
 Butterfly declines are an early warning for other wildlife losses.
 The count also assists us in identifying trends in species that will help us plan how to protect butterflies from extinction, as well as understand the effect of climate change on wildlife.